bluebanquise/bluebanquise/collections/file_systems/roles/xfs_quota/readme.rst

 **First task - Set defaults for user quotas**

-If the variables below are not defined in the inventory, these values will be the defaults of all filesystems defined in the variable "quota_filesystems_default"
+If the variables below are not defined in the inventory,these values will be the defaults of all filesystems defined in the variable "quota_filesystems_default"

 user_quotas_default_soft: 5G
 user_quotas_default_hard: 6G